bluscreenofjeff/bluscreenofjeff.github.io/_posts/2017-01-24-how-to-write-malleable-c2-profiles-for-cobalt-strike.md

 ## HTTPS Certificate

-For our new profile, we'll first configure the HTTP certificate.
+For our new profile, we'll first configure the HTTPS certificate.
 Filling in the HTTPS certificate is usually straight forward: load the target domain in a browser and copy the details from the legitimate certificate.
 Unfortunately, some websites just do not have an SSL certificate.
 In those cases, the target's parent company may have a certificate from which you can take details.
 Otherwise, guesswork will be required.

 One quirk I've encountered is that *c2lint* (the Malleable C2 profile testing tool -- more on that later) may fail if you use punctuation in any of the fields.
 If your certificate isn't generating properly, try removing the punctuation.